ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 See the [LuaSnip README's installation section](https://github.com/L3MON4D3/LuaSnip#install) for details.
 LuaSnip has no external dependencies and should be ready to go immediately after installation.

-LuaSnip is a snippet engine only and intentionally ships without snippets---you have to write your own or use an existing snippet database.
+LuaSnip is a snippet engine only and intentionally **ships without snippets**---you have to write your own or use an existing snippet database.
 It is possible to use existing snippet repositories (e.g. [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets)) with some additional configuration---see the [LuaSnip README's add snippets section](https://github.com/L3MON4D3/LuaSnip#add-snippets) and `:help luasnip-loaders` if interested.
 I encourage you to write your own snippets, but whether you download someone else's snippets, write your own, or use a mixture of both, you should know: